Skip to main content

 Chapter 11 Noninertial Frames

 Observers that have a non-zero acceleration with respect to an inertial observer are called non-inertial.
 When the second law of motion is written in a non-inertial frame, the equation of motion is modified.
-The new equations of motion contain forces not present in the inertial frame are called fictitious or inertial forces.
+The new equations of motion contain force-like terms that are not present in the inertial frame; these new force-like terms are called fictitious or inertial forces.
 We will study these modifications in this chapter.

 A particularly important application of these modified equations is to the frames fixed to the Earth, also called Earth-based frames.
-Since Earth is rotating about its axis, all observers on the Earth are accelerating with respect to any fixed inertial frame.
-This makes all Earth-based frames non-inertial.
+Since Earth is rotating about its axis, all observers on the Earth are accelerating with respect to any fixed inertial frame, say a non-rotating frame fixed to the center of the Earth.
+This makes all Earth-based frames that rotate about the fixed frame non-inertial.

-Newton's second law of motion in rotating frames that have a constant angular velocity with respect to an inertial frame, two inertial forces arise.
-These inertial forces are called centrifugal and Coriolis forces.
+We will see below that two inertial forces arise, viz., centrifugal and Coriolis forces arise in Newton’s second law of motion in a rotating frame.
 We will study their implications in some detail in this chapter.
-But, first we will study a simple situation of a frame accelerating in a straight line with respect to an inertial frame.
+But, first we will study a simple frame that is accelerating in a straight line with respect to an inertial frame and then we study rotating frames.